Monday, March 18, 2013

 Died 1810

-Click Pictures For larger View
+Click Pictures For a larger view

-The flintlock rifle made by Henry Topper has a 44 inch long rifled 50 cal barrel.
+The flintlock rifle made by Henry Topper has a 44-inch long rifled 50 cal barrel.

 THANKS TO THE COLLECTORS WHO ALLOWED US TO POST PICTURES OF THEIR RIFLES.
 DO NOT COPY PICTURES.